An updated and expanded edition of this page

-This new, expanded print edition is a valuable resource for those who prefer to read a printed edition and maintain it for reference purposes, or to have as a handy guide when traveling or discussing issues with others.
+This new, expanded print edition (also available in e-book versions for Apple iPad, Amazon Kindle, and Barnes & Noble Nook) is a valuable resource for those who prefer to read a printed edition and maintain it for reference purposes, or to have as a handy guide when traveling or discussing issues with others.
 It is also in a convenient format for giving to others who may be of like mind, or who might be interested in considering a different view than what they have taken for granted for many years.

 To "Like" this book on Facebook: